 - Answers to many top questions about privacy and security appear on the ClassDojo Privacy Center

-- Download our sample parent notice to have parent's sign if they want to have their child under 13 years create a ClassDojo student account while in the classroom
+- Download our sample parent notice to have parent's sign if you want to create a ClassDojo student account for their child (if under 13 years old) and have them use that student account while in the classroom

 - For more information about COPPA and generally protecting children's online privacy, please visit OnGuard Online.